A History of the Islamic State’s Media Warfare Against China

 Official Islamic State Media

-The Islamic State movement’s history dates to the 1990s and members of the organization’s previous iterations had before voiced criticism of China as well as support for Chinese Muslims in Xinjiang.
+The Islamic State movement’s history dates to the 1990s and members of the organization’s previous iterations had before voiced criticism of China as well as support for Uyghur Muslims in Xinjiang.
 Soon after the Urumqi riots in 2009, the Islamic State of Iraq (ISI), part of Al-Qaeda’s international network at the time, released a 39-minute-long martyrdom video advocating for the Uyghurs, threatening Beijing, and urging violent action against China.

 However, it was not until the organization’s formal split with Al-Qaeda and its official declaration of the caliphate in Iraq and Syria in 2014 that the network really began to intensify its messaging and more consistently direct its media wrath toward China.
 The greater internationalization of the Islamic State’s scope drew China in from the margins and placed it more firmly into the movement’s sights.